VVS Diamonds Buying Guide, Pros & Cons, Prices

 VS1 is close to VVS2 in clarity and is considered a high and pure clarity grade.
 The former is considered eye-clean—meaning an individual will not see visible inclusions without a magnifier or a jeweler's loupe.

 VS2 is also considered a good and eye-clean clarity grade, especially in under 2-carat diamonds.
 However, in diamonds larger than 2 carats, the location and type of the inclusions will determine if the stone is eye-clean in the VS2 range.
-For example, if the inclusions are on the table of the diamond and are large black carbon crystals, such stones might not qualify as eye-clean.
+For example, if the inclusions are large black carbon crystals on the table of the diamond, such stones might not qualify as eye-clean.
 However, a majority of VS2 diamonds are eye-clean.

 Slightly Included 1 and 2 (SI1/SI2)

 These are considered budget category clarity grades and are popular among customers with an average budget of four to eight thousand U.S. dollars.
 SI1 diamonds are often eye-clean in the 1-carat range and are good options.
-Larger SI1 diamonds might not be eye-clean if the inclusions are on the table and are large black carbon crystals.
+Larger SI1 diamonds might not be eye-clean if the inclusions are large black carbon crystals on the table.

 SI2 diamonds are often not eye-clean, but it is possible to find a diamond with inclusions closer to the girdle, especially with white feathers and not large black crystals that might qualify it as eye-clean.